 Mobile home skirting can be everything from brick, concrete block, stucco over cement board, sheet metal or vinyl plastic.
-Check regulations in your area for underpinning and tie down requirements.
-Zoning has dictated in many places what materials can be used for mobile home underpinning.
+Check regulations in your area for underpinning and tie-down requirements.
+Zoning has dictated what materials can be used for mobile home underpinning in many places.
 The best mobile home skirting material would of course be brick or concrete block.
-The two biggest problems I see with vinyl underpinning is that they are usually not anchored well at the top or bottom that allows them to be pushed out of place easily without much force such as wind.
+The two biggest problems I see with vinyl underpinning is that they are usually not anchored well at the top or bottom which allows them to be pushed out of place easily without much force such as wind.
 Using support rods will help, especially on tall pieces.
-The other problem I see with vinyl skirting is punctures by weed eaters or objects slung from lawn mowers.
-How many times have you seen holes at the bottom of vinyl underpinning?
+The other problem I see with vinyl skirting is punctures by weed eaters or objects slung from lawnmowers.
+How many times have you seen holes at the bottom of the vinyl underpinning?
 There are however vinyl patch kits to repair holes.
-In cold climates where the use of vinyl is desired there are varieties of insulated skirting available.
-Look at bottom of page for more information on vinyl skirting.
+In cold climates where vinyl is desired, varieties of insulated skirting are available.
+Look at the bottom of the page for more information on vinyl skirting.

 Look at the diagrams below for how to install skirting ideas.
 The drawings below also show concrete footer diagrams.